 Visa and Mastercard are two of the most popular card networks, together making up over 80% of credit cards in circulation in the U.S. But which offers the best credit card option?

 Both cards are accepted globally and offer very similar capabilities.
 As a result, many commentators joke that the only real difference between the two is the logo.
-So, how do vendors know which card offers the best features for their needs?

-In this post, we’re going to provide overviews of both Mastercard and Visa and outline the similarities and differences between both card networks – and the role that financial institutions play in deciding their features and perks.
+In this post, we’re going to provide overviews of both Mastercard and Visa and outline the similarities and differences between both card networks—and the role that financial institutions play in deciding their features and perks.

 TL;DR